Personal website of Gregory K. Maxey, Commander USN (Retired)

 For six years after leaving the Navy, I was a owner\partner in a wholesale live bait distribution business located in Andrews, NC.
 A family illness caused me to leave the business and today I play/work as an independent Microsoft Word developer and consultant.I started participating in the Microsoft Word support forums while working on a revision to the Submarine Force Nuclear Weapons Safety and Security Manual in 2001.
 This was a monumental task and I found lots of answers and tips from Word users all over the world.
 Soon, I was answering more questions than I was asking and in April 2003 I was designated a Microsoft Word MVP.
 The MVP designation was renewed each year for the next six years.

 I suspect that all of my MVP award nominations were not for what I knew, but for how much I enjoyed helping others work through and use some of the many Word features.
 Sharing my eclectic collection of Microsoft Word Tips was my primary reason for creating this website.

 Although I voluntarily withdrew from the MVP program in August 2009, the Word MVPs are an outstanding group of extremely knowledgeable and helpful people.
 I remain friends with many.
-I continue to assist Word users through maintaining my Word Help & Tips pages and participating in several online the support forums.
+I continue to assist Word users by maintaining my Word Help & Tips pages and participation in several online support forums.

 There are many flags in many lands